Star Wars: Episode II – Attack of the Clones: Box office

 Internationally, Attack of the Clones made $69.1 million during its opening weekend from 71 countries, breaking Harry Potter and the Sorcerer's Stones record for having the largest international opening weekend.
 The combined total gross increased to $173.9 million, making it the highest worldwide opening weekend at that time.
 It made a total opening weekend gross of $54 million in Europe, with $17 million from the UK, $11 million from Germany, $7.6 million from France and $4.5 million from Spain.
 The film also recorded the highest opening weekend in Hungary, surpassing The Lord of the Rings: The Fellowship of the Ring.
-In the UK, the film beat out About a Boy to reach the number one spot, ranking behind Harry Potter and the Sorcerer's Stone as the country's second-highest opening weekend.
-Until the release of Finding Nemo in 2003, it was one of the highest-grossing digital films at the Manchester UCI Cinemas.
+In the UK, the film beat out About a Boy, Panic Room and Dog Soldiers to reach the number one spot, ranking behind Harry Potter and the Sorcerer's Stone as the country's second-highest opening weekend.
 With a total gross of $954,000, Attack of the Clones had the second-highest opening of any film in Singapore, behind The Lost World: Jurassic Park.
 Meanwhile, in Japan, it earned a total of $13.8 million in its first two days of release, joining The Phantom Menace, Mission: Impossible 2 and A.I.
 Artificial Intelligence to rank themselves in the list of the country's top five highest opening weekends of all time.
 Outside the United States and Canada, the film grossed over $10 million in Australia ($18.9 million), France and Algeria ($30.6 million), Germany ($35 million), Italy ($12.9 million), Japan ($78.1 million), Spain ($16.1 million), and the United Kingdom and Ireland ($58.7 million).

 Accolades

 Following suit with the series' previous installments, the Academy Awards nominated Attack of the Clones' Rob Coleman, Pablo Helman, John Knoll, and Ben Snow for Best Visual Effects at the 2003 Academy Awards.
-Natalie Portman was also honored at the Teen Choice Awards, and the film received an award for Best Fight at the MTV Movie Awards.
+Natalie Portman won Best Movie Actress: Drama-Action Adventure at the Teen Choice Awards.
+Attack of The Clones was also bestowed with an award for Best Fight at the MTV Movie Awards.
 In contrast, the film also received seven nominations from the Golden Raspberry Awards for Worst Picture, Worst Director (George Lucas), Worst Screenplay (George Lucas), Worst Supporting Actor (Hayden Christensen), Worst Supporting Actress (Natalie Portman), Worst Screen Couple (Hayden Christensen and Natalie Portman) and Worst Remake or Sequel.
 It took home two awards for Worst Screenplay (George Lucas) and Worst Supporting Actor (Hayden Christensen).